 - A complaint has been made against them to the NRCPD

 - Returning to work following a break for parental / carer responsibilities

 - Returning to work following a health issue or trauma

-- Experiencing bullying, harassment or horizontal violence at work
+- Experiencing bullying, harassment, discrimination or horizontal violence at work

 - Continuing work following a diagnosis of a serious health condition /disability

 Please note that Student members are also eligible to access the fund if their circumstances covered by the criteria affect their ability to gain their interpreting / translation qualification.